katharinalisalin/demo-bug-template/docs/contributing/reporting-a-docs-issue.md

 > __Why we need this__: for us to understand the issue you have found or the
 > clarification of the documentation needs, we ask for a description and
-> explanation of the serenety.
+> explanation of the serenity.

 ### Links to the documentation